shamilzubairov/text-truncator/README.md

 ...

 const stopTruncator = truncator({
-  sourceNode, // Required!
-Use CSS selectors (string) or HTML element sourceAncestor = ".parentDiv", // Use CSS selectors (string) or HTML element.
-By default it uses "body" ending = "read mode...",  // Use CSS selectors (string) or HTML element.
-By default it uses ... options = {
+  sourceNode: "h3", // Required!
+Use CSS selectors (string) or HTML element
+  sourceAncestor: ".parentDiv", // Use CSS selectors (string) or HTML element.
+By default it uses "body"
+  ending: "read mode...",  // Use CSS selectors (string) or HTML element.
+By default it uses ...
+  options: {
     maxLength: 700, // The maximum number of letters that we want to be shown before truncate.
 By default it uses Infinity
     minCutLength: 100, // The maximum number of letters after which the text completely disappears.
 By default it uses 0
     delay: 250, // Time (in millisec) to delay animation of truncate.
 Inside itself truncator uses the throttling function.
 By default it uses 100